Max9414/MartiSarciph/README.md

 This, of course, would be possible only on bigger screens, so I'll think about some nice features to implement in smaller screens.

+I hope you enjoyed the project and I'm looking forward for any feedback.

+Max